api7/api7-ingress-controller/docs/en/latest/upgrade.md

 [Relevant version information and compatibility of apisix-helm-chart](https://github.com/apache/apisix-helm-chart#compatibility-matrix).

-If you use the `apisix-ingress-controller` chart, you need to focus on the configuration item  [adminAPIVersion](https://github.com/apache/apisix-helm-chart/blob/apisix-ingress-controller-0.11.3/charts/apisix-ingress-controller/values.yaml#L134).
+If you use the `api7-ingress-controller` chart, you need to focus on the configuration item  [adminAPIVersion](https://github.com/apache/apisix-helm-chart/blob/api7-ingress-controller-0.11.3/charts/api7-ingress-controller/values.yaml#L134).

 :::